-Sometimes when we hide hurts deep inside our heart they eat away at us and slowly we begin to die.
-I am still healing from his absence and there isn’t a day that goes by that I don’t remember him with profound joy or sadness.
-I don’t want his absence to eat away at my heart so I am going to share with you what happened to him and tell you a bit about who my dad was.
+Sometimes, when we hide deep hurt inside our hearts, it eats away at us, and slowly we begin to die.
+I am still healing from his absence, and there isn’t a day that goes by that I don’t remember him with profound joy or sadness.
+I don’t want his absence to eat away at my heart, so I will share with you what happened to him and tell you a bit about who my dad was.

-My beloved father went into the hospital with pain in his abdomen and he turned to me and said that he felt like his intestines were knotted.
-He was kind of right.
-That morning I was preparing to take my son to school and my father was hunched over on my couch and had no saliva in his mouth, he could hardly speak.
+My beloved father went into the hospital with pain in his abdomen, and he turned to me and said that he felt like his intestines were knotted.
+He was right.
+That morning I was preparing to take my son to school, and my father was hunched over on my couch and had no saliva in his mouth; he could hardly speak.
 So I rushed him to a nearby hospital.

 Examination by the ER doctor confirmed that he had a hernia and needed immediate surgery so they had us wait in a room for about 7 hours until they had availability to operate.
-My father was laying in a bed the entire time and I was calling in to my office explaining what had happened and trying to work on some things remotely.
+My father was lying in a bed the entire time.
+Meanwhile, I was calling into my office explaining what had happened and trying to work on some things remotely.

 I was alone with my dad waiting for surgery when he turned to me and said: “Mijita, aqui estan mis documentos mas importantes, con los codigos de acceso para mis cuentas y mi correo personal.”

 After many hours we finally got to see a surgeon.
-The surgeon explained to me that the surgery would last under 2 hrs and that he would be out in the recovery room before 7:30pm.
-I explained to the doctor that I would be waiting for him in the area right outside the OR room and for him to please come out and let me know once the surgery was over with, he said OK.
+The surgeon explained that the surgery would last under 2 hrs and that he would be out in the recovery room before 7:30 pm.
+I explained to the doctor that I would be waiting for him in the area right outside the OR room and for him to please come out and let me know once the surgery was over with; he said OK.

-Finally, approaching midnight my cell rings and it was my dad, drugged on morphine, barely whispering and asking me where I was.
+Finally, approaching midnight, my cell rang and it was my dad, drugged on morphine, barely whispering and asking me where I was.
 I asked him where he was and told him that I had been waiting for hours and no one could tell me where his room was.

-He said that after the recovery room they wheeled him to a very nice room and he was there for about an hour or so until the nurse came in and said he could not be in that room and they were moving him to the upper wing of the hospital.
-I later found out from a nurse in the hospital cafeteria, that what happened to my dad was standard treatment for patients without insurance.
+He said that after the recovery room, they wheeled him to a very nice room, and he was there for about an hour or so until the nurse came in and said he could not be in that room and they were moving him to the upper wing of the hospital.
+I later found out from a nurse in the hospital cafeteria that what happened to my dad was the standard treatment for patients without insurance.

 This upper wing was like the hospital ghetto.
-Dingy, smelly, cold, paint chipping of the walls, no private rooms and even ruder nurses.
+Dingy, smelly, cold, paint chipping off the walls, no private rooms, and even ruder nurses.

-So I rushed upstairs and finally got into his room.
-He looked awful and his lips were parched and he was smacking them every time he talked because his mouth was so dry.
+I rushed upstairs and finally got into his room.
+He looked awful, and his lips were parched, and he was smacking them every time he talked because his mouth was so dry.

-Meanwhile the attending nurse was next to my dad asking him all sorts of questions when my poor dad was trying to go to sleep.
-She said that they were switching to computerized charts and she needed to manually re-enter all of my dad’s medical history.
+Meanwhile, the attending nurse was next to my dad, asking him all sorts of questions when my poor dad was trying to go to sleep.
+She said that they were switching to computerized charts, and she needed to re-enter all of my dad’s medical history manually.

-Fast forward a day and my dad is complaining of chest discomfort, gas, bloating, indigestion, heartburn and keeps telling me that it is getting worse.
+Fast forward a day, and my dad is complaining of chest discomfort, gas, bloating, indigestion, and heartburn and keeps telling me that it is getting worse.

 I ask the nurses to please have the Dr paged so he can come up and hear my dad’s lungs and heart.

-The nurse said that it was no big deal and that his discomfort and heartburn were normal and she would give him some Pepsid which is an anti-acid.
+The nurse said that it was no big deal and that his discomfort and heartburn were normal, and she would give him some Pepcid, which is an anti-acid.

-Needles to say, my dad takes multiple doses of the Pepsid and nothing happens, he says he is feeling worse and his blood pressure is still very high.
+Needless to say, my dad takes multiple doses of the Pepcid they gave him, and nothing happens; he says he is feeling worse, and his blood pressure is still very high.

-At this point I run home and grab the most expensive organic aloe extract that I have.
-I know it works for heartburn and indigestion because it cured my husband of many of the same symptoms.
+At this point, I run home and grab the most expensive organic aloe extract that I have.
+I know it works for heartburn and indigestion.
 I also grab some probiotics and an herbal enzyme blend.

-Time seems to be going by very slowly and I make a decision to return to work that Monday just for a few hrs and then head out to see my dad because that was supposed to be discharge day, but because of my dad’s high blood pressure and other symptoms they decide to keep him in the hospital longer.
+Time seems to be going by very slowly, and I decide to return to work that Monday just for a few hours and then head out to see my dad because that was supposed to be discharge day, but because of my dad’s high blood pressure and other symptoms they decide to keep him in the hospital longer.

 I hear a few beeps and then a male voice.